 Note: We have divided the article into two halves of reactive and proactive.
 Reactive refers to the use cases where the chatbot interacts with the user after having been triggered, such as for customer support or product suggestion.
 Proactive refers to when the chatbot initiates a conversation with a user without the latter’s initiation, such as reminding them of a software update, or sending a reminder.

 The first priority of any brand is to satisfy the customers that reach out to them.
 Customers reaching your page, app, or website have needs that should be met.

 1- Customer Support

 Your customer may be browsing in a fast manner but not completing any actions.
-Or her online behavior may not fit patterns you observe with other customers.
-These are good clues that the customer may need support which can be offered by your chatbot
+Or their online behavior may not fit patterns you observe with other customers.
+These are good clues that the customer may need support which can be offered by your chatbot.

 2- Suggest products